It's quite easy once you get started. The start up costs are not that expensive, the rewards are considerable and you

 13. Pyrex® measuring cup (for microwave) or small metal pans (for stove top)

-to melt and pour plastic; a Lee Production Pot, specifically for heating
+to melt and pour plastic; a Lee Production Pot, specifically for

 plastic, can be bought for $55 and is good for mass production plastics.